Dasmat13/git-alchemy-action/README.md

 ## 🔮 How It Works

-This action queries your public profile metrics and generates a custom vector SVG.
+This action queries your public profile metrics and generates custom vector SVG.
 Using CSS keyframe animations, it animates a floating mana crystal in the center of the room, generates drifting magical sparkles, bubbles potion flasks, flaps dragon wings, and blinks cat eyes.

 ### The Laboratory Mapping